-These vegan meatballs couldn't be easier to make and are so meaty, flavorful, and satisfying!
-They're oil-free, low-fat, and high in protein thanks to TVP, black beans, and vital wheat gluten.
-Bonus!
-These vegan meatballs are made entirely with pantry staples that are easy to keep on hand, so you can whip up a batch in no time!
+This vegan meatball recipe is surprisingly easy to make and the results are SO good!
+Imagine meaty, firm, and flavorful vegan meatballs that won't fall apart and are perfect for spaghetti, meatball subs, and more!
+They're low in fat and high in protein thanks to TVP, black beans, and vital wheat gluten (seitan).
+You'll also love that these vegan meatballs are made with pantry-friendly ingredients that are easy to keep on hand, so you can whip up a batch in no time!

 Just mix everything together in a bowl, form into meatballs, bake, and toss with sauce.
 No chopping or special equipment required!